wp-plugins/updraftplus/readme.txt

 == Description ==

-UpdraftPlus simplifies backups (and restoration).
+<a href="http://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
 Backup into the cloud (Amazon S3, Dropbox, Google Drive, FTP, and email) and restore with a single click.
 Backups of files and database can have separate schedules.

 * Supports backups to Amazon S3, Dropbox, Google Drive, FTP (including SSL), email
 * One-click restore